mmmmhs/Android-News-App/readme.md

 Course assignment for *Program Design Training* in summer, 2021

-Frontend of an android app for news navigation (with poor interface design qwq)
+Frontend of an android app for news navigation (with poor interface design ：)

 Pls notice academic integrity